TomDonoghue/SigViz/docs/index.md

 <br>

-Next, we can look at a filter kernel (for a narrowband bandpass filter) to a 'combined' signal:
+Next, we can look at a applying a filter kernel to a 'combined' signal:

 ![filtconv-combined](https://raw.githubusercontent.com/TomDonoghue/SigViz/main/gifs/04-filters/filtconv-combined.gif)

 <br>

-Notably, applying a filter does not guarantee the extraction of a rhythmic component of the signal.
+Applying a filter does not guarantee the extraction of a rhythmic component of the signal.

 For example, we can see this in the 'ringing' in the output of applying a filter to a step function: